rykener/transsangha/_pages/index.md

 ## Facilitators

-The group is co-facilitated by a group of friends who enjoy practicing engaged Buddhism together in a variety of traditions.
+The group is co-facilitated by a rotating group trans of Buddhists who practice in a variety of traditions.

 We are not Buddhist teachers.

 ## Meditation Style/Instruction